March Madness 2020 was supposed to be happening right now. Instead, schools are out $375 million

 While schools with major football programs—those that compete in Big Ten and Southeastern conferences under multi-billion-dollar television deals—will weather the drop in funds more smoothly, schools that compete in mid-major conferences without the flash will be dealt a bigger blow.
 And the cost of the coronavirus pandemic is adding up for colleges: As many schools have closed early, they’ll likely have to refund student tuitions and grant an extra year of eligibility to spring season athletes.

-Today would’ve been Day One of the Elite Eight games had March Madness carried on.
+Today would’ve been Day One of the Elite Eight games had March Madness played on.
 Instead, the world of college sports is now facing a future of financial uncertainty.
 Let’s pour one out for what could’ve been.